 Linnets feed on small seeds, but also on some insects during the summer months.
 Linnets breed on heathland and hedgerows and also in gardens with bushes.

 The redstart is around 14cm in length, with a life expectancy of two years.
 The males have a rusty-red breast in the summer, similar to the robin, but with the addition of a black band across their face.
 They visit the UK from north Africa and western Asia between April and May.

 Redstarts can be spotted in the north and west of the UK, with larger numbers in Wales.
 Found in open birch and oak woodland and hedgerows, they like mature trees where they nest in holes in the trunk.
 It’s not common to spot one in your garden.
-Redstarts like to eat insect larvae and berries, so if you want to entice them to your garden, hang suet balls and supply mealworms.
+Redstarts like to eat insect larvae and berries, so if you want to entice them to your garden, hang suet balls, such as our suet balls with insects, and supply mealworms.

 Red-breasted birds can be a cheery sight in the UK, especially on a dull grey day.
 There’s excitement in seeing a dash of colour in your garden or out on a walk as you hope to identify an uncommon bird.

 If you want to attract a certain type of red-breasted bird to your garden, you can filter our Ark bird food selection by type of bird.
 Do give us a call on freephone 0800 085 4865 if you need any help.